Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

 \subsection{Performance Metrics}

-The performance of the models was evaluated using several molecular generation metrics presented in the MOSES benchmark platform \cite{polykovskiy2020molecular}, including validity, uniqueness, internal diversity (IntDiv), and novelty, to assess the efficiency of the generative capabilities of the models.
-Validity is calculated as the percent of the data that can be parsed by the SMILES conversion function of the RDKit \cite{landrum2013rdkit} Python package.
-Uniqueness is the metric that checks the dissimilarity of each molecule against other molecules in the same batch.
-IntDiv is the measurement of the mean dissimilarity (based on Tanimoto similarity on MorganFingerprints) between a molecule and other molecules in the same batch.
-Novelty is the ratio of the generated molecules that are not presented in the real (training) dataset to all generated molecules.
-Higher values of validity, uniqueness, IntDiv and novelty indicate better performance.
-Quantitative estimate of drug-likeness (QED), partition coefficient (logP), synthetic accessibility (SA), similarity to nearest neighbor (SNN), and MOSES filters measure the fitness of the generated molecules to be considered as drug candidates.
-Calculation details of these metrics can be found in Polykovskiy et al. (2020) and Landrum (2013) \cite{polykovskiy2020molecular,landrum2013rdkit}.
+The performance of the models was evaluated using two sets of metrics.
+The first set includes four fundamental molecular generation metrics presented from the MOSES benchmark platform \cite{Polykovskiy_Zhebrak_Sanchez_Lengeling_Golovanov_Tatanov_Belyaev_Kurbanov_Artamonov_Aladinskiy_Veselov_et_al._2020}, validity, uniqueness, internal diversity (IntDiv), and novelty.
+These metrics are used to assess the efficiency of the generative capabilities of models and are generally concerned with the structural properties of de novo generated molecules.
+Validity is calculated as the percent of the data that the RDKit's SMILES conversion function can successfully parse \cite{Landrum_2013}.
+Uniqueness is the metric that checks whether there are redundant molecules in the same generated batch (i.e., molecules that are identical to each other), whereas IntDiv is the measurement of the mean pairwise dissimilarity (based on Tanimoto coefficient calculated using ECFP \cite{Rogers_Hahn_2010} based molecular fingerprints) between each molecule pair in a particular generated batch.
+Novelty is the ratio of the generated molecules not presented in the real molecules dataset (used in training) to all generated molecules.
+This study also introduced a second novelty-related metric, "novelty against the inference set (NI), " in the ablation study.
+NI measures the ratio of the generated molecules that are not present among the starting molecules (i.e., real molecules used as input to the generator module during an inference run).
+Higher values of validity, uniqueness, IntDiv, novelty, and NI indicate better performance. \\